 Plan the Floor

-Next, plan the floor by dividing the PCB into logical sections and decide whether to place the sub-circuits into a larger layout or make them separate.
+Next, plan the floor by dividing the PCB into logical sections and deciding whether to place the sub-circuits into a larger layout or separate them.

 This step is vital if you have analog and digital signals that should remain isolated to reduce interference.